The Political Lives of Migrants: Perspectives from Africa

 Focusing on Africa, PolMig considers how migrants define political agency, enabled or disabled by politicization processes of belonging in postcolonial state contexts.
 Drawing on this research, PolMig advances an Afrocentric understanding of political migrant agency with global relevance.

-The research will consider the effects of different migrant trajectories on the self-defined understanding of political agency, including:
+The research will consider the effects of different migrant trajectories on the self-defined understanding of political agency, along intersectional principles of:

 Contribution to Literature

-PolMig bridges the literature on migrant agency and migration states while contributing an Afrocentric perspective to the field.
+PolMig bridges the literature on migrant agency and migration states, as well as contributing an Afrocentric perspective to the field.
 The Afrocentric perspective is ensured through a process of collaboration and exchange, centering the continent empirically and epistemologically.

 Impact and Relevance